department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

  #### Submit an image of the emblem of belief

  Send us a picture of the emblem of belief you want on the Veteran's headstone or grave marker.

-The picture must:
+ **The picture must:**

  - Be 3 inches in diameter
- - Printed in black and white
+ - Be printed in black and white
  - Have no copyright or trademark restrictions
- - Must be able to be inscribed in a stone or bronze production environment without losing image quality
+ - Be able to be inscribed in a stone or bronze production environment without losing its quality

  ##### By mail:
  <br>